threefoldfoundation/info_legal/src/terms_conditions_griduser.md

 in accordance with the capabilities of the software installed on the 3Nodes;

-### 4. REGISTRATION TO THE 3BOT CONNECT APPLICATION
+### 4. REGISTRATION TO THE THREEFOLD CONNECT (FORMERLY 3BOT CONNECT) APPLICATION

-In order to access certain TF Products you will be required to install the 3Bot Connect application on your device and register your account in this 3Bot Connect application by creating a username and password.
+In order to access certain TF Products you will be required to install the ThreeFold Connect application on your device and register your account in this ThreeFold Connect application by creating a username and password.
 You agree to provide us with accurate, complete, and current registration information about yourself.
 It is your responsibility to ensure that your password remains confidential and secure.
 By registering, you agree that you are fully responsible for all activities that occur under your user name and password.
 We may assume that any communications we receive under your account have been made by you.
 If you are a billing owner, an administrator, or if you have confirmed in writing that you have the authority to make decisions on behalf of a User ("**3Bot Administrator**"), you represent and warrant that you are authorized to make decisions on behalf of the User and agree that ThreeFold is entitled to rely on your instructions.

 You are responsible for notifying us at legal@threefold.io if you become aware of any unauthorized use of or access to your 3Bot account.
 You understand and agree that we may require you to provide information that may be used to confirm your identity and help ensure the security of your account.
 ThreeFold will not be liable for any loss, damages, liability, expenses or attorneys’ fees that you may incur as a result of someone else using your password or account, either with or without your knowledge and/or authorization, and regardless of whether you have or have not advised us of such unauthorized use.
 You will be liable for losses, damages, liability, expenses and attorneys’ fees incurred by ThreeFold or a third party due to someone else using your account.
 In the event that the 3Bot Administrator or User loses access to an account or otherwise requests information about an account, ThreeFold reserves the right to request from the 3Bot Administrator or User any verification it deems necessary before restoring access to or providing information about such account in its sole discretion.